– 10 min read

 William Shakespeare was also a fan of using tragic irony to keep the audience gripped to a compelling, often sorrowful plotline.
-In Romeo and Juliet, when Romeo hears of Juliet’s death, he assumes the tragic news to be true.
+In Romeo and Juliet, when Romeo is alerted of Juliet’s death, he assumes the tragic news to be true.

 But the audience knows that Juliet has, in fact, just faked her death with the help of a potion.
-Romeo, on the other hand, thinks Juliet is dead — so he commits suicide.
+Romeo, on the other hand, thinks Juliet is dead and, as a result, commits suicide.

 Socratic irony gets its name from the moral philosopher Socrates, who would often fake ignorance to reveal someone’s misconstrued assumptions.
 It’s one of the more manipulative types of irony and is one way of getting information out of someone that can then be used against them later.

 You might recognize socratic irony in courtroom scenes from legal dramas like Suits.
 Lawyers often use rhetorical tricks, like socratic irony, to get someone to confess or admit something.

 Socratic irony is also perfect for comedies, too.
 In a classic scene from the American comedy The Office, Michael knows that Dwight lied about going to the dentist.
 When Dwight returns, Michael goes for some rather ineffective rhetorical questioning to try and catch Dwight out.

 Situational irony or the “irony of events” is when the reality contradicts an expected outcome.

 In movies and literature, situational irony ensures things are unpredictable and interesting.
 After all, it’d be dull if the plot turned out exactly how we expected every time.
 It’s not how life or fictional storytelling works.